 - Call 701-883-5363 and let the associate know you are calling to schedule an indoor visit.
 They will assist you in scheduling with what times are available.

 Our COVID-19 Update:

-Because our priority is the health and safety of our residents and employees, Benedictine Living Community-LaMoure is offering regular COVID-19 testing regularly and as needed for symptoms to our employees and residents.
+Benedictine Living Community-LaMoure is offering COVID-19 testing regularly and as needed for symptoms to our employees and residents.
 Testing helps to identify those who may have the virus and may not show symptoms so we can care for them and potentially limit transmission to others.
 We will post an update on our hotline – 701-751-5192 – if our testing identifies any new positives.
 COVID-19 update.

 We continue to monitor all residents and associates for symptoms of the virus.
 We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading.